 Logging into GitHub, we create a new repository.
 There are a lot of options here.
 We select a name “SamsFeatureFlags”, keep the repository public, check the “Initialize this repository with a README”, add a “VisualStudio” .gitignore, and select the MIT license.
 While private repositories are now they are free, they do have limits, for example, you can’t create branch policies.
 There is also another level, “GitHub Enterprise”, where you can control permissions at a more granular level, but at a higher cost.
 It all depends on what your organization needs – but the free public repositories have so much to offer!

-With the repository created, we head over to settings, where we want to setup a branch policy to protect the master branch.
+With the repository created, we head over to settings, where we want to setup a branch policy to protect the main branch.
 In the “Branches” section, we click “add rule” to specific a “branch protection rule” on our “master” branch.
 We add just one policy for now, requiring a reviewer for the Pull Request.

 Next, we clone our code to our local dev machine, (we are using Visual Studio still), create a new branch “CreatingNewProjects”, and paste in the source code we had stored in Azure DevOps.
 We didn’t need to transfer history, but if that is important to you, there is also an import repository option.
-We also update the README.md file, describing our project and goals, before committing and pushing the code back to master.
+We also update the README.md file, describing our project and goals, before committing and pushing the code back to main.
 In GitHub, we can see in the banner right away that the push has been detected, and click the “Compare & pull request” button

 In the open pull request we just enter a description and open the request.